BEAD-Practice-Project-2024-Group-1/source/README.md

     cp .env.sample .env
     ```

-2. Fill up all the environment variables appropraitely - each one has a description of what they are for inline
+2. Fill up all the environment variables appropriately - each one has a description of what they are for inline
    as comments.

     ```bash